SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-27-weekend-editrix-shot-sixth-time.md

 Wrong: today she has +3&deg;C fever, aches all over, extreme fatigue.
 After digging around the CDC advisories, we figured out that [Tylenol/acetaminophen was ok if taken a while _after_ the vaccination](https://apnews.com/article/can-i-take-painkillers-before-after-covid-19-vaccine-86f03cdeb208e058f82032ed8548a219).
-So at V + 14 hours this morning, we got a couple time-release acetaminophens in her that will work for the next 8 hours.
+So at VAX + 14 hours this morning, we got a couple time-release acetaminophens in her that will work for the next 8 hours.
 After breakfast (and after retrieving with me the Weekend Publisher from the back yard, the little snot having escaped the tent on the back deck into the wilds of the back yard) and a light lunch, she